Use the Canada country page as a compact orientation page, then open a province-and-violation calculator when your ticket type is clear.

 Use guides for the pay-versus-contest question

-Decision guides for Canada visitors
+Decision guides for Canada drivers

 Use these short guides when the next question is about insurance, points, deadlines, or whether the ticket is worth contesting.